Ben Dörr: Career

 In 2021, Dörr made his car racing debut in the ADAC GT4 Germany championship.
-Alongside Nico Hantke Dörr finished the season in 7th place with one podium scored at Hockenheimring.
+Alongside Nico Hantke, he finished the season in seventh place with one podium scored at Hockenheimring.
 That year he also appeared as a guest in Nürburgring round of GT4 European Series.

-For 2022 season, Dörr stayed in the ADAC GT4 Germany.
-That season, alongside Romain Leroux, the German finished 2nd in the championship, even though he has not finished on the top step of the podium.
+For the 2022 season, Dörr stayed in the ADAC GT4 Germany.
+That season, alongside Romain Leroux, he finished second in the championship, even though he has not finished on the top step of the podium.

 2023 season saw Dörr staying in ADAC GT4 Germany series, as well as him making his debut in Nürburgring Langstrecken-Serie.
-He competed as a guest in 8 races, in 5 of these he competed in SP9 Pro class driving an Aston Martin Vantage AMR GT3 and in remaining 3 races he competed in SP8T class driving an Aston Martin Vantage AMR GT4.
+He competed as a guest in eight races.
+In five of them, he competed in SP9 Pro class driving an Aston Martin Vantage AMR GT3, and in remaining three races, he competed in SP8T class driving an Aston Martin Vantage AMR GT4.
 He also took part in the 2023 24 Hours of Nürburgring in SP9 Pro-Am class, even though the car retired from the race after 62 laps.

-On March 11, 2024 it was announced that Ben Dörr will make his Deutsche Tourenwagen Masters debut driving for Dörr Motorsport in a McLaren 720S GT3 Evo.
-He finished the DTM season in 16th place with 4 points to his name.
+On March 11, 2024, it was announced that Dörr would make his Deutsche Tourenwagen Masters debut driving for Dörr Motorsport in a McLaren 720S GT3 Evo.
+He finished the DTM season in 16th place with four points to his name.
 He also secured a fastest lap during the first race at Circuit Zandvoort.
 He also took part in 2024 24 Hours of Nürburgring in SP11 Pro-Am class, and won the class driving a KTM X-Bow GT2.